kckenneth/GPFS_setup/mumbler.md

 ```
 # vi flask_server.py
 ```
 copy and paste the `flask_server.py` script.
 Due to some libraries usages, you need to install dependencies in every node.
+Installing `gevent~=1.2.2` because latest version does not support `wsgi`, and you need to change it to `pywsgi`.
 ```
 # chmod 755 flask_server.py
-# pip2 install flask_restful sqlalchemy gevent
+# pip2 install flask_restful sqlalchemy
+# pip2 install -U 'gevent~=1.2.2'
 ```
 In gpfs1 node,
 ```